aleth/finery-themes/README.md

 Slightly tweaked Finery and FineryDark themes
 =============================================

-Main changes:

 Finery
 ------

-* Darker window list in the panel, with smoother shading
+* Darker window list in the panel, with more even shading
 * Removed "drop shadows" from window list text (text inset off)
 * Remove 3D effect from entry boxes (as in original Radiance theme)